-45.1 The purpose of a the workplace fact-finding inquiry/investigation is to determine if Just Cause action exists relative to an employee's alleged acts of misconduct; make a recommendation to

-All such fact-finding inquiries/investigations will comply with the due process provisions outlined in the collective bargaining agreements and state statutes.
+- 4.1 The purpose of a workplace fact-finding inquiry/investigation is to determine if Just Cause exists relative to an employee's alleged acts of misconduct; and, if so, to make a recommendation to the Superintendent of Schools to determine the appropriate level of corrective action. - All such fact-finding inquiries/investigations will comply with the due process provisions outlined in the collective bargaining agreements and state statutes.
 Employees not covered under a collective bargaining agreement will be provided notice of such fact-finding inquiry/investigation in similar fashion as provision 5.2 of this policy, afforded an opportunity to representation in accordance with provision 5.7 of the policy, and due process under School Board Policy 4015, or as otherwise provided by law.
-All such fact-finding inquiries/investigations will be reviewed with the Employee & Labor Relations Department for guidance relative to corrective action.
+All such fact-finding inquiries/investigations will be reviewed with the Employee & Labor Relations Department for guidance relative to corrective action. - 4.2 Through this policy, the School Board and Superintendent direct every employee to cooperate fully with all investigators, and to fully and truthfully answer each of their questions.
+Failure to do so will be deemed gross insubordination, and the employee will be subject to corrective action up to and including termination.
+An employee who knowingly makes material false accusations or false statements about an investigation shall be subject to investigation under this policy and, as determined by the Superintendent, will be subject to corrective action, including termination in addition to any other potential legal ramifications.